krim404/DellXPS15-9550-OSX/4k_sector.md

 Boot from Ubuntu 16.10 Live USB
 Enable Universe repository and reload repo database
+check the device for your ssd (can be /dev/nvme0, /dev/sda0 or something completly different.
 open the terminal
 ```
 sudo apt-get install smartmontools